-- 2011-01: Third Peer Exchange (\$30,000) = 5% complete - 2011-02: RWIS Training Tool (200,000) = 5% complete - 2011-03: Benefit/Costs and Instruction for Migrating to Open RWIS (\$75,000) = 5% complete - 2011-04: Study of MDSS Costs (\$20,000) = 5% complete - 2011-05: Funding Sources Identification (\$5,000) = 5% complete
+- 2011-01: Third Peer Exchange (\$30,000) = 55% complete - 2011-02: RWIS Training Tool (200,000) = 5% complete - 2011-03: Benefit/Costs and Instruction for Migrating to Open RWIS (\$75,000) = 5% complete - 2011-04: Study of MDSS Costs (\$20,000) = 5% complete - 2011-05: Funding Sources Identification (\$5,000) = 5% complete

 Project: 2000-01: Benchmarking the Performance of RWIS Forecasts

-Champion: Max Perchanok, Ontario Ministry of Transportation

-Status:

-• The hard drive was sent on November 10.
+- The hard drive was sent on November 10.

-• Agencies that provided data, that was included on the hard drive, are as follows:
+- Agencies that provided data, that was included on the hard drive, are as follows:

-o British Columbia, Alberta, Newfoundland, Nova Scotia, New Brunswick
+- British Columbia, Alberta, Newfoundland, Nova Scotia, New Brunswick

-o Pennsylvania, Iowa, Alaska
+- o Pennsylvania, Iowa, Alaska

-Finland
+- o Finland

-Ontario will be provided later this month
+- Ontario will be provided later this month.

-Ammuniments 9/ Commister 70 9/

-Approximate % Complete: 70 %

-Barriers/Issues: None.
+- A project mini-meeting is scheduled for the March 2011 in Boulder, where the team will discuss review and schedule NCAR's component.

-Recommendations: X continue as planned

-continue with modifications
+Recommendations: X continue as planned continue with modifications discontinue

-discontinue

-- The project is expected to be complete in early 2011. - This is an in-kind project for Ontario Ministry of Transportation. - Project Team: Max Perchanok (champion), Mike Adams, Scott Roeder, Bill Hoffman, Curt Pape, Jeff Tilley, Dave Lahn, Sheldon Drobot, Dan Huang
+- The project is expected to be complete in 2011. - This is an in-kind project for Ontario Ministry of Transportation. - Project Team: Max Perchanok (champion), Mike Adams, Scott Roeder, Bill Hoffman, Curt Pape, Jeff Tilley, Dave Lahn, Sheldon Drobot, Dan Huang

-Project: 2003-04: Intelligent Image-Based Winter Road Condition Sensor - Phase III Champion: Dan Friksson, Swedish Road Administration
+Project: 2003-04: Intelligent Image-Based Winter Road Condition Sensor, Phase 3

+Champion: Dan Eriksson, Swedish Road Administration

 - This project involves a third phase of the intelligent image-based winter sensor project.
 The first two phases have shown to be very promising.
 The third phase involved continuing research and movement of the test site to a new location to acquire more research data. - Because of the lack of trained nets for the actual installation point, this first year has mainly had the task of retrieving pictures to be used for future training of the neural networks.
 Results from the two approximate nets have not been reliable. - One could also note that the computer used for image classification has been exchanged one time during this year.
 The usage of industrial computers with operating systems such as Microsoft Windows 2000 has shown to be crucial for the system functionality.
 The field tests have shown that standard PC operating systems needs to be rebooted at least once per month in order to be kept running.
 For a wider future field usage, it would be better to implement the image classification analysis into the embedded system in the field stations. - During 2004-2005, the pictures retrieved during the season 2003-2004 should be used to train new neural nets.
 It is not until then we know more precise what accuracy we could get from the field image classification system. - Five classes of road conditions are possible to detect this winter 2005/2006.
 Dry, wet, snow, ice and tracks. - We are in the planning process of putting out a second camera to verify that the neural network is operational in any location, not only in the test site. - The critical second camera test site to verify that the neural network is operational in any location, not only in the test site, has been tested this last winter season and the result was not what we had expected.
-The accuracy on road classification from the field image classification system was far too low to be acceptable. - The team was still waiting for a report detailing the research results. - Chris Albrecht has repeatedly requested materials from Dan Eriksson.
+The accuracy on road classification from the field image classification system was far too low to be acceptable. - The team was still waiting for a report detailing the research results. - Chris Albrecht has and Dan Eriksson will schedule a time to finish the final report summary.

-Approximate % Complete: 95 % Recommendations: continue as planned continue with modifications discontinue
+Recommendations: continue as planned continue with modifications X discontinue